Bicycles and Pedestrians

 Portland State both reflects and advances a national reputation for considering land use and transportation together.
-Oregon laws emphasize the importance of transportation and land use in addressing greenhouse gas emissions and TREC research helps the state continue to lead, particularly in the area of modeling and forecasting tools.
+Oregon laws emphasize the importance of transportation and land use in addressing greenhouse gas emissions and our research supports the state in leading this initiative, particularly in the area of modeling and forecasting tools.

 We examine transit-oriented developments to see their effects on housing, jobs and society, including low-income immigrant communities.
 We also look at the best ways to balance access to businesses along roadways with the need to avoid conflict between various road users.
 Our research serves to inform thoughtful access management policy that fosters a vibrant economy and safe road users.